localhost433/localhost433.github.io/notes/courses/LING-UA-1/04-05-phonology.md

 ## Phonological Rules

-Human have the tendency to increase the place of articulation.
+Humans have the tendency to increase the place of articulation.

 Some common phonological processes:
 - **Assimilation**: two nearby sounds become more similar.